 Slab Jacking or Concrete Slab Lifting in Northgate

 Property owners sometimes notice a section of their concrete walkway, patio, garage floor or driveway has sunk a bit through the years.
 If this has happened at your place, they can usually fix it by using a process called mudjacking or slab jacking.

 This process of mudjacking is really effective, yet quite simple.

-We use a mud-like substance which we inject directly underneath the slab that has sunk.
+They utilize a mud-like substance which a good technician will inject directly underneath the slab that has sunk.
 This substance fills up any empty cavities and then starts to push the slab up.
-Once the slab has reached the correct height, we stop.
+Once the slab has reached the correct height, they stop.
 Pretty simple really.

 Besides wanting a nicer appearance, the main reason property owners call for slab jacking is that having two connecting uneven concrete sections can lead to trips, falls and stubbed toes.
 Almost all jobs are finished in just a couple of hours.

 If your basement allows water to get in it after a decent rain, they will put a stop to it.

 They will figure out where water is getting in and how to stop it.
 No property owner should put up with a wet basement.

 In order to get your basement dry, sometimes they may have to work on the inside of your basement.
 Sometimes they are able to get the job done by working just on the outside.